The Story of Baby Joseph

 A baby with an endotracheal tube needs constant attention to keep the tube in place and to keep the tube suctioned.
 Even a short time with no attention can be life-threatening.

 Joseph also was fed with a tube, requiring many precautions and care.
 During this critical and very challenging period, I heard how the doctors in Canada would, for instance, take Joseph off the ventilator for one to two hours, theoretically attempting to wean the ventilator support.
-Their chosen “crash” method was an unsafe and inappropriate form of “weaning” that in fact dangerously stresses some of the infant’s vital functions in a potentially lethal manner.
+Their chosen “crash” method was an unsafe and inappropriate form of “weaning” that in fact dangerously stressed some of the infant’s vital functions in a potentially lethal manner.

 What was going through your mind during this phase?